umbiliko/grommet/CONTRIBUTING.md

 ## Contributing to the Documentation

-Grommet uses an internal tool for most of its documentation.
+Hercules uses an internal tool for most of its documentation.
 If you are looking to modify component documentation then you only need to have a look at the `doc.js` files.

-These files are used to generate the documentation on the Grommet website.
-That code lives in the [grommet-site] repository.
+These files are used to generate the documentation on the Hercules website.
+That code lives in the [hercules-site] repository.

 Found an error in the documentation?
-[File an issue][grommet issues].
+[File an issue][hercules issues].

 ## Need More Help?

-Watch this [video] to learn how to contribute to Grommet.
+Watch this [video] to learn how to contribute to Hercules.
 The GitHub contribution workflow is a bit complex and we want to make sure we don’t lose your valuable contributions because of that.
-Note that the video is outdated and talks about contributing to Grommet 1.X, but it may still be helpful for new users.
+Note that the video is outdated and talks about contributing to Hercules 1.X, but it may still be helpful for new users.

 ## References